sandeshpokhrel54/knights-tour/README.md

 ## knights-tour
 Data Structure Project done by Sandesh Pokhrel, Santosh Pangeni and Subodh Baral.

+Download/Clone the project and build it in Qt creator, to play.

 ### Playing Instructions
 - The goal is to move the knight through the whole 8 by 8 chess board without revisiting any square twice.
 - Click on any square to place the knight on the square.